ndau/chaincode/vmspec.md

 Programs must conform to the following:
 * Be no longer than MAX_LENGTH in bytes
+* Every opcode must be defined within a function; functions must have matching `def` and `enddef` opcodes.
-* Every block must have a corresponding end and at most one else opcode
+* Every conditional block must have a corresponding `endif` and at most one `else` opcode
-* Nested ifs must terminate before the termination of the parent clause
+* Nested conditionals must terminate before the termination of the parent clause
 * The context identifies the expected type and order of the values on the stack, as well as intended return type.
 If anything fails to match with the runtime environment, the script fails.

 Programs that fail to pass these validity checks will not be run and will be treated as if they errored on execution.